slotix/dbconvert-streams-website/docs/sources/mysql/index.md

 bind-address = <IP address>
 ```

-If you have a multi-node cluster, add an entry for each DBConvert Stream source server that will run MySQL CDC Reader.
+If you have a multi-node cluster, add an entry for each DBConvert Streams source server that will run MySQL CDC Reader.

 ### Grant privileges to the user.